Code of Business Conduct and Ethics

 If you are in a situation which you believe may violate or lead to a violation of this Code, please follow the guidelines described in Section 13 of this Code.

-The Synamedia Integrity Line is a telephone service that can be used to raise questions relating to or report suspected breaches of the Code.
-The Synamedia Integrity Line is monitored by Synamedia’s General Counsel who will respond to your query.
+The Synamedia Integrity Line is a telephone service that can be used anonymously to raise questions relating to or report suspected breaches of the Code.
+The Synamedia Integrity Line is monitored by an independent third party which will then report incidents anonymously to Synamedia’s General Counsel for investigation.

 |Synamedia Integrity Line|